-MD-RAID records so it is important to let the software finish the Looking for Linux MD volumes stage.
+MD-RAID/LVM records and QNAP metadata so it is important to let the software finish the Looking for Linux MD/LVM volumes and

-If you do not see the appropriate volumes in ReclaiMe File Recovery, most likely MD RAID records are significantly damaged.
+If you do not see the appropriate volumes in ReclaiMe File Recovery or the quality of recovery is poor,

 There are cases when with a bit of troubleshooting you can access data.

 However, consider contacting QNAP support before trying manual troubleshooting because sometimes they can help you troubleshoot the case for free.
 We cannot say that QNAP support can fix any failure, but you should make an attempt, anyway it is free and spoils nothing.
 At worst you leave with what you had before and can proceed with some other troubleshooting options.

 QNAP turns on but its behavior is strange